 6. Buy gifts that are eco-friendly and sustainable (or support your loved one’s favorite charity).

-7. Write down all of your eco-friendly ideas in our Gratitude Builds Fortitude Journal!
+7. Write down all of your eco-friendly ideas in a gratitude journal.

 And the best for last…